ak-asu/web-dev-skill/.github/steps/3-project-setup.md

 ## 6. Setting Up Tailwind CSS

 Tailwind CSS is a utility-first CSS framework that simplifies styling by providing pre-defined classes.
 It integrates seamlessly with Vite, especially with the latest Tailwind CSS v4.
+We will talk more about Tailwind CSS in the 5th chapter, but for now, we’ll set it up to ensure your project is ready for styling.

 ### Installation and Configuration